Data-Advantage/vibestack/example/launchweek-ai/product-requirements-document.md

 **So that** I know what's happening with my request.

 **Acceptance Criteria:**
-- Progress percentage indicators for long-running tasks
+- Progress indicators for long-running tasks
-- Stage-by-stage status updates (queued, processing, finalizing, complete)
+- Status updates (queued, processing, complete)
 - Estimated time remaining for each task
 - Error notifications with clear explanations
-- Option to receive email notifications for completed tasks

 #### US-20: Processing History
 **As a** user managing multiple AI-generated outputs,